 There are few dog breeds as friendly and affectionate as the Golden Retriever.
 As a matter of fact, they’re one of the best family dogs available.
 Goldens are a great balance between obedience and playfulness.
-They’re always well mannered and get along great with kids.
+They’re always well-mannered and get along great with kids.

-If you’re planning on raising a Golden Retriever, then you’ve made a great decision.
+And if you’re planning on raising a Golden Retriever, then you’ve already made a great decision.
 However, did you know that not all Golden Retrievers are the same color?

 Table of Contents

-4 Golden Retriever Colors
+All Golden Retriever Colors

 Cream Golden Retrievers